Spoiler Susceptibility in Party Elections: Introduction

-\citet{Kaminski18} has been the first to propose a generalized definition of a spoiler applicable to party elections.
-He focused primarily on the problem of defining the election outcome by distinguishing ways in which a potential spoiler can affect seat payoff in a politically significant manner.
-Thus, apart from \emph{classical spoilers} (which affect the outcome by turning a majority winner, i.e., the player with a majority of seats, into a majority loser, while making another player a majority winner), he notes the existence of \emph{kingmaker spoilers} (who turn a majority loser in an election with no majority winner into a majority winner), \emph{kingslayer spoilers} (who turn a majority winner into a majority loser, but make no other player a majority winner), and \emph{valuegobbler spoilers} (who affect the seat payoff of one player by an amount greater than their own seat payoff).
-Nonetheless, his approach, while representing an important step, has two substantial limitations: first, his enumeration of politically significant ways for a spoiler to affect the election outcome is by no means exhaustive, and second, distinguishing minor and major players, as well as identifying feasible vote redistributions, all require qualitative judgments.
+\citet{Kaminski18} has been the first to investigate the concept of spoilers in party elections.
+He distinguished several ways in which a potential spoiler can affect the seat payoff.
+Thus, apart from classical spoilers (who turn a majority winner into a majority loser, while making another player a majority winner), he distinguishes kingmaker spoilers (who turn a majority loser into a majority winner), kingslayer spoilers (who turn a majority winner into a majority loser), and valuegobblers (who affect the seat payoff of any one player by an amount greater than their own payoff).
+However, Kaminski makes no formal assumptions about vote redistribution (and without such assumptions, any redistribution result is attainable -- so we can only speak of a spoiler in a given case, and not of spoiler susceptibility or spoiler-proofness in general), nor does he go beyond empirical examples to consider spoiler-proofness as a more general property of voting rules (in fact, he only deals with one -- Jefferson--D'Hondt).
+Additionally, his analysis is focused solely on single-choice voting methods.